 In addition to the current 10% Licensed Public Trainers Scheme, the IGB has introduced the ability for an owner to nominate a greyhound’s licensed public trainer to receive all prize-money won, on the owner’s behalf, up to a maximum of €7,500 per greyhound per annum.
 Any prize-money won per greyhound per annum in excess of the mandated €7,500 will automatically be paid into the owner’s bank account.
 The nomination by an owner of a licensed public trainer to receive prize-money payments on his/her behalf is entirely at the owner’s discretion.
 Your Licensed Public Trainer will have information on this.

+Why EFT?
 EFT is in part necessitated by recent E.U. requirements which disallow the Board from directly funding prize-money payments to greyhound stadia.
-The introduction of an EFT system also enables the Board to provide the transparency as required by the European Commission which establishes limits on the amount of prize-money which can be paid to any owner/trainer/breeder from the Horse and Greyhound
+The introduction of an EFT system also enables the Board to provide the transparency as required by the European Commission which establishes limits on the amount of prize-money which can be paid to any owner/trainer/breeder from the Horse and Greyhound Racing Fund.

 Frequently Asked Questions (FAQ’s)